dribnet/ArrayLike.js/README.md

 library writers in order to allow these chimera array-like objects to advertise their intentions.
-In addition, it provides a polyfill for programmers who wish to use these objects today in lieu of cooperating JavaScript libraries.
+In addition, it provides a polyfill for programmers who wish to use these handy container objects today in lieu of cooperating JavaScript libraries.

 Current Practices
 -----------------